 Weight

-Again, Marker calls these "ultralight" and alludes to specialized applications.
+Marker calls these “ultralight” and alludes to specialized applications.
 Many skiers see them the same way.
-We'd like to suggest, though, that the time is now for this weight class of bindings to become the "standard".
-The Alpinist does all you need your AT ski bindings to do unless you once frequently had the abbreviation "FIS" on your calendar and ski into the wild with that same energy.
+We'd like to suggest, though, that the time is now for this weight class of bindings to become the “standard”.
+The Alpinist does all you need your AT ski bindings to do unless you once frequently had the abbreviation “FIS” on your calendar and ski into the wild with that same energy.

 Durability

-Interestingly, we find lightweight touring tech bindings to be quite reliable, even over a long test period.
+Interestingly, we find lightweight touring tech bindings to be relatively reliable, even over a long test period.
 The simplicity of construction is mainly responsible for this.
 Heavier bindings add features but keep the main load-bearing parts similar in size.
 Further, backcountry skiing, no matter what gear you are using, is a high-consequence endeavor.
-Whether you have the safest, feature-rich bindings out there, or the lightest, simplest options, the consequences of a fall are great just by your position on the planet.
+Whether you have the safest, feature-rich bindings out there or the lightest, simplest options, the consequences of a fall are great just by your position on the planet.
 Ride gently, as you should, and your gear will thank you for it.